- The Bible is the Word of God.

 The Church exists to worship and glorify God as Father, Son and Holy Spirit and to serve Him by faithfully doing His will in the earth.
 All members of the Church universal are to be vitally connected and committed to a local church.
 In this context, they are to live in this present world as the people of God, demonstrating the reality of the kingdom of God, manifesting the purity of the life of God, and living solely for the glory of God.
 Believers are to use the gifts the Holy Spirit has given in order to build up the church and preach the gospel, ministering and making disciples throughout the world.

-Christian baptism is a symbolic practice of the church in which believers in Jesus are immersed in water in the name of the Father, Son, and Holy Spirit, as public obedience to Jesus Christ and as an outward symbol of the believers’ forgiveness of sin and new life in Jesus Christ.
+Christian baptism is a symbolic practice of the church in which believers in Jesus are immersed in water in the name of the Father, Son, and Holy Spirit.
+This initial act of obedience serves as the believer's public profession of faith in Jesus and is an outward symbol of the believers’ forgiveness of sin and new life in Jesus Christ.
+The act of baptism should closely follow faith and repentance.

-The Lord’s Supper is an act of worship and obedience whereby believers, through partaking of the bread and the fruit of the vine, memorialize the death of the Jesus and anticipate His second coming.
-Baptism and the Lord’s Supper are significant expressions of salvation, worship, and submission to God for the believer.
+Communion is an act of worship and obedience whereby believers, through partaking of the bread and the fruit of the vine, remember the death of the Jesus and anticipate His second coming.
+Baptism and the Communion are significant expressions of salvation, worship, and submission to God for the believer.

 (Matthew 3:13–17; 26:26–30; 28:19–20; Mark 1:9–11; 14:22–26; Luke 3:21–22; 22:19–20; John 3:23; Acts 2:41–42; 8:35–39; 16:30–33; 20:7; Romans 6:3–5; 1 Corinthians 10:16, 21; 11:23–29; Colossians 2:12)